 The Sixth Circuit Court of Appeals recently ruled on whether sticking the middle finger up at a police officer was punishable or protected free speech.
 The case is a little more complicated than just that question, as the motorist did violate the law and earned a citation before the obscene gesture.
-The officer issued a lesser ticket than he could have after the stop.
+The officer initially issued a lesser ticket than he could have after the stop.
 The motorist gave her thanks with one finger once she figured the stop was over.
 The officer then upgraded the ticket to a level he could have issued originally.
 Another technical detail, the cop/local government argue that denying officers’ right to determine such punishments will inhibit their rights to qualified immunity–something police officers and many other government workers have in that they should not get sued for doing their J.O.B.
-Read the opinion (same below) and answer the questions that follow.

 1. What were the basic facts of the case, the story?

 2. What government action is at question?

 4. Given what you know about Tinker v.
 Des Moines, how might this case have evolved if this situation happens involving a student in a public school and directed at a school official?”